smith-chem-wisc/FlashLFQ/README.md

 ## Usage
 FlashLFQ can be used as a [command-line program](https://github.com/smith-chem-wisc/FlashLFQ/wiki/Using-the-Command-Line) or in a [graphical user interface (GUI)](https://github.com/smith-chem-wisc/FlashLFQ/wiki/Using-the-Graphical-User-Interface-(GUI)).
 It is also built into the MetaMorpheus GUI (see [MetaMorpheus](https://github.com/smith-chem-wisc/MetaMorpheus)).

-NOTE: On Linux, absolute file paths do not currently work.
-See Issue [#71](https://github.com/smith-chem-wisc/FlashLFQ/issues/71).

 ## Tutorial Vignette
 To get started using FlashLFQ, you may want to walk through the [vignette](https://github.com/smith-chem-wisc/FlashLFQ/wiki/Vignettes).
 If you want to learn more about how FlashLFQ works, you can browse the [Wiki](https://github.com/smith-chem-wisc/FlashLFQ/wiki).